UniversityOfSaintThomas/Cascade_documentation/orion/README.md

 # Orion

+This is the documentation specific to the **Capricorn** template.
+When you make a new Cascade instance using this template, do not proceed with anything until the following steps are completed.

-The first thing to do before proceeding with anything is to make sure the **_Publishing Destinations and Transports_** have been disabled and removed.
+**_The first steps are to make sure the Publishing Destinations and Transports have been disabled and removed._**

-## :dart: Remove Destinations and Transports
+## :dart: Remove Destinations and Transports from a New Cascade Instance

 ### :point_right: Go to Manage Site > Destinations

--   Click each destination, then click **Edit**
+-   Click a destination, then click **Edit**
 -   Uncheck the box labeled **Enable destination**.
 -   After each destination is **Disabled**, **Delete** each of the destinations